zhaw-iwi/singlestateconversation/README.md

 `</local>`

 If something doesn't work as expected
-- Reload web application\
+- Reload web application:
     Navigate to your web application and press the green button to reload it (required for all changes except for content in folder static/)
-- Have a look at the Error Log\
+- Have a look at the Error Log:
     Study the latest error at the bottom of this file